 - Implant-supported dentures (replaces all top or bottom teeth): $7,000–$11,500

 Though California has more residents over the age of 65, Florida has the highest percentage of any state (WorldAtlas).
 This is going to be a factor when you look for dental work.
 This population group is considering dental implants for their oral health needs.
 Because of the increased demand, you may find slightly higher costs in Florida.

 This may sound like a downside if you live in Florida, but it also means that you’ll find more experienced prosthodontists.
 You’ll have more confidence working with someone with a successful track record.

 It may be tempting to do so, but don’t choose your dentist simply based on price.
 Good dental implants should last a lifetime without giving you any problems.
 Choosing a dentist with experience and skill is well worth the extra investment.

 Comparing costs—are dental implants affordable?

 Many patients only look at the up-front cost of alternative tooth replacement options.
 When you think about dentures or bridges this way, they’ll always seem far cheaper.

-What patients forget is that unlike bridges and dentures, dental implants can last a lifetime.
+What patients forget is that unlike bridges or dentures, dental implants can last a lifetime.
 Once you have your dental implants placed, you’re never going to spend another dollar fixing them.

 When you consider the longevity of dental implants, they become much more affordable.
 Not only will your dental implants cost less over the course of time, they’ll also give you a better quality of life.